dear-clouds/mio-cogs/README.md

 Random cogs I've made for myself, this might not be useful to you but if it is, awesome.

-I'm still working on those cogs, so please **DO NOT INSTALL THEM** yet.
+I'm still working on some of those cogs, so please only install those listed below.
 You can star this repo in the meantime and I will update once it's ready for use.

 # Installation